 The software trigger can be deployed at event filter farm.
 Each event filter node requests a full event from EBs, then sends the event data to process tasks to analyze for software trigger and data quality monitoring, at last sends triggered event to event storage nodes.

-D50 ft: Wednesday st August, 2018-03:54
+DE4ft:Sateredreyvdflsth August, 2018-10:49